De Gea labels Man Utd's performance in Everton loss 'a disgrace' & admits they 'don't even create proper ch...

 David De Gea labelled Manchester United's performance against Everton "a disgrace" while admitting that they "don't even create proper chances" and have a huge task on their hands to finish in the top four.

+The Spanish shot-stopper got the impression that Everton wanted the three points more than United and was disappointed by the lack of fight they showed in such an important fixture.

-The United goalkeeper told BT Sport post-match: "We knew before today they were struggling and how difficult it was going to be.
+"We knew before today they were struggling and how difficult it was going to be," he told BT Sport post-match.

 "We don’t score, we don’t even create proper chances to score.
 I don’t know what to say, to be honest.
 We’re not good enough, that’s for sure.
 It’s going to be very difficult now to be in the top four.